pivotal/docs-tap/install-general.md

     ```
 ## <a id='update-cli'></a> Update the Tanzu CLI

-If you have any earlier version of the Tanzu CLI installed,
+If you have an earlier version of the Tanzu CLI installed,
 do the following before you install the plugins.
 For instructions on installing plugins, see [Install the Tanzu CLI Plugins](#install-the-tanzu-cli-plugins).